Ecosystem Framing & Alignment Workshops

 So the narrative becomes:

-“You’ve recognised the problem.
-This is how organisations get stuck trying to respond.”
+“You’ve recognized the problem.
+This is how organizations get stuck trying to respond.”

 What lives here from our solution deck: